How the arts have pushed back against Russia’s invasion of Ukraine

 “We are aware that this moment is not about stadium rock shows, it’s much bigger than that.
 But we also know that rock and roll is forever and we feel confident there will be a time and a place for us to return in the future.
 Refunds available at the point of purchase.
 Stay safe.”

-Other music artists including AJR and Oxxxymiron have also cancelled their concerts in Russia.
+Other music artists including Imagine Dragons, Franz Ferdinand, Louis Tomlinson, AJR and Oxxxymiron have also cancelled their concerts in Russia.

 “We are sad to announce that we will be cancelling our upcoming show in Russia,” AJR wrote in a tweet on Friday (25 February).
 “Thank you to our Russian fans who oppose their country’s unprovoked and criminal behavior.
 Our hearts are with the people of Ukraine.
 At this point, the best thing you can do is share ACCURATE info.”